 His first solo exhibition ran at the Hohmann Gallery, Hamburg, Germany (1979), followed by shows at Gallery Ewat, Leeuwarden, The Netherlands (1989); Art Hall, Örebro, Sweden (1991) and the Egyptian Academy of Rome, Italy (1991), amongst others.
-Later, he moved back to Egypt where he held several solo exhibitions around the country.
 In 1994 he won the First Prize at the Kuwait Biennial, followed by the Grand Prix at the Alexandria Biennale, Egypt in 1997.
 He has also participated in several international art events such as the Havana Biennial, Cuba and his work has been part of several group exhibitions at the Kunstmuseum in Bonn, Germany.

 Abla has also founded several artistic institutions which connect artists locally, regionally and internationally through artistic creation.
 In 2007, Abla founded the Fayoum Art Center, Egypt, where artists meet, work and collaborate.
 In 2009, he established the first caricature museum in the Middle East, also in Fayoum.

 1973, Graduated From The Faculty of Fine Arts in Alexandria (Painting)

 1978, Beginning of Art and Scholastic trip in Europe